Yemen Ismaili Sanani Region Traditional Yemen Mocha Processed Arabica Raw coffee beans

 Brewed Aroma: Strawberry, caramel, spice, malt

 Roast it light to medium plus a little.
 We would not roast beyond a City roast or you lose the Silky body which is not heavy enough to carry into darker roasts, also that wonderful berry essence and aroma that peaks at an American roast.
+City Roast will work nicely for Espresso though.

 Region: Sanani; Subregion - Bani Ismaili